onprem/onprem/README.md

 ### Hi there 👋

-:telescope: I’m currently working as a Backend Engineer Intern at [Atlan](https://atlan.com).
-I was a GSoC student developer for [Thanos](https://thanos.io) during summer 2020. :seedling: I’m currently learning building distributed and highly available systems.
-Interested in all things related to Golang, Linux, Site Reliability, React, TypeScript and Observability.
+:telescope: I’m currently a part of the Observability Platform Team at [Red Hat](https://www.redhat.com).
+I was a GSoC student developer for [Thanos](https://thanos.io) during summer 2020. :seedling: I’m currently learning how to build distributed and reliable systems.
+Interested in all things related to Go, Linux, Site Reliability, React, TypeScript and Observability.

 You can find me on Twitter [@prmsrswt](https://twitter.com/prmsrswt) and on [LinkedIn](https://linkedin.com/in/prmsrswt).